 In 2012 the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, awarded the San Juan Preservation Trust with national accredited status.
-The Preservation Trust joins a prestigious group of 157 other land trusts (out of 1,700 nationally) that have achieved this distinction since this new accreditation program was launched in the fall of 2008.
+The Preservation Trust is part of a prestigious group of 370 other land trusts (as of 2017) out of 1,700 nationally that have achieved this distinction since this new accreditation program was launched in the fall of 2008.

 The Preservation Trust is governed by a 21-member volunteer board of trustees and a nine-person staff.
-Offices are located in on Lopez Island and in Friday Harbor (on San Juan Island).
-Financial support comes from voluntary contributions from more than 2,000 private individuals, families and foundations.
+Offices are located in Friday Harbor (on San Juan Island).
+Financial support comes from the voluntary contributions of more than 2,000 private individuals, families, and foundations.
 The Preservation Trust is not affiliated with any government agency and does not receive any tax revenue.

 Key programs of the San Juan Preservation Trust include:

 CONSERVATION of wildlife habitat, scenic landscapes and other important natural values in the San Juan Islands.
 This is achieved through donation or purchase of land and conservation easements.

 STEWARDSHIP of conservation interests, including restoration of damaged or neglected land.

 EDUCATION, including habitat assessments for landowners, community outreach, field trips, interpretive programs, publications, and membership events.

 FUNDRAISING to support Preservation Trusts activities, including land acquisition, stewardship, special projects, and annual operating expenses.
 Contributions are tax deductible (EIN 91-1078355).